emmacadavra/learn-hiragana/README.md

 ![old katakana-go button](docs/screenshots/katakana-go-old.png)

 However, the first character used here is the Japanese kanji for "go".
 As this site is aimed at beginners-intermediates wanting to practise hiragana and katakana only, it seemed unreasonable to include a kanji character as it is, due to the kanji alphabet being more advanced than the scope of this website.
 As kanji characters can have multiple meanings and pronunciations, to assist with reading kanji the Japanese utilise a method of phonetic notation called *furigana* - "a Japanese reading aid consisting of smaller kana or syllabic characters printed either above or next to kanji (logographic characters) or other characters to indicate their pronunciation" [**(source)**](https://en.wikipedia.org/wiki/Furigana).
-Thankfully, W3C supports the use of furigana through [**ruby markup**](https://www.w3.org/International/articles/ruby/markup.en), and so the furigana for this kanji was added for increased readibility and accessibility for all levels of reading comprehension.
+Thankfully, W3C supports the use of furigana through [**ruby markup**](https://www.w3.org/International/articles/ruby/markup.en), and so the furigana for this kanji was added for increased readability and accessibility for all levels of reading comprehension.

 ![hiragana-go button with furigana](docs/screenshots/hiragana-go-furigana.png)